projg2/nattka/doc/usage.rst

 Basic usage
 -----------
-The ``apply`` command is used to apply keywords from a keywording or stabilization bug to the local checkout.
+The ``apply`` command is used to apply keywords from a keywording or stabilization bug to the local checkout, and print the list for arch tester's use.

+If you do not wish for NATTkA to apply keywords locally, and just print the list for you, pass ``-n`` (``--no-update``).

 Specific bug numbers can be specified as positional arguments to the command, e.g.::